 There are different ways to do releasing ceremonies.
 The simplest is to hand out slips of paper and pencils, write what you want to release in the coming year on the paper, and burn it.
-This can be a great visual, and it can really help to clear your head and assess your priorities.
-Besides, writing out things that are negative or burdensome—things that you normally wouldn’t share with others and burning them to symbolically release them—can have a positive effect on a person’s emotional health.
+This can be a great visual and help you clear your head and assess your priorities.
+Besides, writing out negative or burdensome things that you normally wouldn’t share with others and burning them to symbolically release them can positively affect a person’s emotional health.

-A more traditional way to do a releasing ceremony is to use a yule log.
+A more traditional way to do a releasing ceremony is to use a Yule log.
 On the day of the Winter Solstice (or Christmas Eve if you’re burning it then), with friends or family gathered, pieces of bark are stripped from the log and intentions you have for the coming year or anything negative that you want to let go of are written on the inner bark of the wood.
-Next, burn the log while everyone is present.
+The log and the strips are then burnt while everyone is present.

 6. Lights In The Darkness

 Seeing how the Winter Solstice celebrates the coming of light, homemade lanterns or candles are often lit and left to burn throughout the night.
 Many people prepare by making homemade beeswax candles ahead of time, some make ice lanterns to sit outside and burn all night, and others make solstice spirals to walk through, lighting candles as they go.
-Each of these are a fun way to welcome the light and sun back into your life after the cold, dark days of winter.
+Each of these is a fun way to welcome the light and sun back into your life after winter’s cold, dark days.

 7. The 13 Days of Solstice

 Perhaps you’ve heard of the 12 days of Christmas.
 If so, it is an adaptation of the 13 Days of Solstice (or Yule, as it’s sometimes referred).